MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/delegation-overview.md

 ![Remove SortByColumns call](./media/delegation-overview/products-apple-bluedot.png)

 This appears to be working, only **"Apples"** is correctly showing now and **"Pineapple"** is not.
-However, there is a blue dot showing next to the gallery and there is a blue wavy line under a portion of the formula.
-There is even a blue dot showing in the screen thumbnail.
-If we hover over the blue dot next to the gallery, we see the following:
+However, there is a warning showing next to the gallery and there is a blue wavy line (which indicates a warning) under a portion of the formula.
+There is even a warning that appears in the screen thumbnail.
+If you hover over the warning next to the gallery, you will see the following:

 ![Hover over blue dot](./media/delegation-overview/products-apple-bluepopup.png)

 Although we are using **Filter** which is a delegable function, with SQL Server which is a delegable data source, the formula we used within **Filter** is not delegable.  **Mid** and **Len** cannot be delegated to any data source.

 But it worked, didn't it?
 Well, kind of.
-And that is why this is a blue dot instead of a yellow hazard icon and red wavy error.
-If the **[dbo].[Products]** table contains less than 500 records, then yes, this worked perfectly.
+And that is why this is a warning and not a red wavy squiggle.
+If the **[dbo].[Products]** table contains fewer than 500 records, then yes, this worked perfectly.
 All records were brought to the device and the **Filter** was applied locally.

-If instead this table contains more than 500 records, then only fruit which begin with **"Apple"** *in the first 500 records of the table* will be displayed in the gallery.
-If **"Apple, Fuji"** appears as a name in record 501 or 500,001 it will not be found.
+If instead this table contains more than 500 records, then only fruit records that start with **"Apple"** *in the first 500 records of the table* will be displayed in the gallery.
+If **"Apple, Fuji"** appears as a name in record 501 or 500,001, it won't be found.